szd-dev/multi_flow_limiter/README.md

 - Inspired by the token bucket algorithm and priority queue concepts
 - Built with Go's excellent standard library and testing tools
 - Uses [goconvey](https://github.com/smartystreets/goconvey) for BDD-style testing

-## Status

-This project is actively maintained.
-For production use:
-- ✅ Comprehensive test coverage (98.6%)
-- ✅ Thread-safe implementation
-- ✅ Well-documented API
-- ✅ Zero external runtime dependencies

 ---